Intrauterine Insemination (IUI treatment) - How does it work?

 The difference between IUI treatment and ICSI treatment

-The difference between IUI treatment and ICSI treatment is the process of insemination and the egg retrieval.
-In IUI treatment the sperm cells are injected into the uterus to fertilize an egg, unlike ICSI treatment where the egg is fertilized manually by a fertility doctor.
+The difference between IUI treatment and ICSI treatment is the insemination process and egg retrieval.
+In intrauterine insemination, the sperm cells are injected into the uterus to fertilize an egg, unlike ICSI treatment where the egg is fertilized manually by a fertility doctor.

 If you are dealing with infertility, you are far from alone.
 Many people overcome infertility, and there are various possibilities and ways for you to become a parent despite dealing with infertility.
 Start by consulting your doctor to find out what options you have.
 With this knowledge, you can ask yourself what feels right for you and start planning your path to parenthood.

 If you need donor sperm for fertility treatment, Cryos will be happy to help you get started.
-We have a wide network of fertility clinics around the world and our Customer Care can guide you in finding the right place for you.
-You can also read our blog post 10 things to consider before choosing a fertility clinic, if you want inspiration on your search for the clinic that will help accomplish your dreams.
+We have a vast network of fertility clinics worldwide, and our Customer Care can guide you in finding the right place for you.
+You can also read our blog post about 10 things to consider before choosing a fertility clinic if you want inspiration on your search for the clinic that will help accomplish your dreams.

 Sharing experiences and talking to others in a similar situation might be helpful.
 You can join our Facebook group Family Dreams.
 Here you can talk to other women and couples who are going through fertility treatment with donor sperm.